Social media has been a part of our lives for over a decade now and its looking like it’s here to stay.

 Establishing my own self-worth was hard enough, with much of the comparison occurring from magazines and TV, before social media was even a thing.
 I can’t help but worry what’s happening to the brain of our kids who see these unrealistic images constantly, all day, every day.

 With a daughter heading to high school next year and entering the online world, I want her to be prepared.
 So I wrote her a letter.
-You can watch it or read it below.
+You can read it below.

 My letter to my daughter